lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   CONSTRAINT prompts_confidence_check CHECK (((confidence >= 0) AND (confidence <= 100)))
 ) TABLESPACE pg_default;
 CREATE INDEX IF NOT EXISTS prompts_created_at_desc_idx ON public.prompts USING btree (created_at DESC) TABLESPACE pg_default;

+## Scoring and Hint System

+The game's scoring system is designed to reward players for accuracy in both time and location guesses, while penalizing them for using hints.
+The final score for each round is a combination of these factors.

+### 1. Base Score Calculation

+At the end of each round, a base score is calculated based on the player's guess.

+-   **Location Score (`locationAccuracy`, `xpWhere`)**: Calculated based on the distance between the player's guess and the actual location.
+A closer guess results in a higher accuracy percentage and more XP.
+The maximum XP for a perfect guess is defined by `XP_WHERE_MAX` (currently 1000).
+-   **Time Score (`timeAccuracy`, `xpWhen`)**: Calculated based on the difference between the player's guessed year and the actual year.
+A smaller difference results in a higher accuracy percentage and more XP.
+The maximum XP for a perfect guess is defined by `XP_WHEN_MAX` (currently 1000).

+These calculations are primarily handled in `src/utils/gameCalculations.ts` and the results are stored in the `game_rounds` table.

+### 2. Hint System and Penalties

+Players can purchase hints to help them guess.
+Each hint has a predefined cost in both XP and Accuracy percentage.

+-   **Hint Data**: Hint definitions, including their costs (`xp_cost`, `accuracy_penalty`), are managed in `src/constants/hints.ts`.
+-   **Purchasing Hints**: When a player purchases a hint, the `purchaseHint` function in `useHintV2.ts` records the transaction in the `round_hints` table.
+This record includes the `user_id`, `image_id`, the `hint_id`, the `xp_cost` and `accuracy_penalty`, and importantly, the `hint_type` ('when' or 'where') and a friendly `label` for the hint.

+### 3. Net Round Score Calculation

+The final score for a round is calculated by deducting the total cost of all purchased hints from the base scores.

+-   **Fetching Debts**: On the `RoundResultsPage.tsx`, the `fetchDebts` function queries the `round_hints` table to get all hints purchased by the user for that specific round.
+-   **Aggregating Penalties**: In `ResultsLayout2.tsx`, the total `xpDebt` and `accDebt` are summed up separately for 'when' and 'where' hint types.
+-   **Calculating Net Scores**: The total debts are subtracted from the base scores to get the final net scores for the round:
+    -   `netXpWhen = xpWhen - totalXpDebtForWhenHints`
+    -   `netXpWhere = xpWhere - totalXpDebtForWhereHints`
+    -   `netTimeAccuracy = timeAccuracy - totalAccDebtForWhenHints`
+    -   `netLocationAccuracy = locationAccuracy - totalAccDebtForWhereHints`

+These net scores are what the player sees on the results screen.

+### 4. Final Game Score

+The final game score, displayed on the `FinalResultsPage.tsx`, is the sum of the net `xpTotal` from all rounds played in the game session.
+The `updateUserMetrics` function in `src/utils/profile/profileService.ts` is responsible for updating the player's global statistics with the results of the completed game.
 CREATE INDEX IF NOT EXISTS prompts_user_id_idx ON public.prompts USING btree (user_id) TABLESPACE pg_default;
 CREATE INDEX IF NOT EXISTS prompts_created_at_idx ON public.prompts USING btree (created_at DESC) TABLESPACE pg_default;
 CREATE INDEX IF NOT EXISTS prompts_confidence_idx ON public.prompts USING btree (confidence) TABLESPACE pg_default;